 While acting as your own registered agent isn’t out of the question, many nonprofit corporations opt to employ a third party so they aren’t tied to the office.
 Working with a third-party registered agent service ensures that someone is always available to accept correspondence on your behalf.
 ZenBusiness’s registered agent service will make sure that your documents are accepted when they’re delivered, uploaded to your dashboard, and forwarded to you.

-File Articles of Agreement with the state
+Step 4: File Articles of Agreement with the state

 When you’re ready to form a nonprofit corporation in New Hampshire, you need to create and file your Articles of Agreement.
 When completing this form, be prepared to provide the following information: